svenpanel/the-shrine-ng/README.md

 ## Adding a groove

-Make sure it's freely usable.
+1. Make sure it's freely usable.
-Lower the volume by roughly 11dB.
+2. Lower the volume by roughly 11dB.
+3. Encode it to a low bitrate to keep file size small
+4. add it to the grooves folder
+5. add it to the `static/grooves.json` file

 ## Build Setup